MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/02-provision-sql-database.md

     ![Picture 5](../images/dp-300-module-02-lab-09.png)

-1. Search for “SQL databases” in the search box at the top, then click **SQL Databases** from the list of options.
+1. Search for “SQL databases” in the search box at the top, then click **SQL databases** from the list of options.

     ![Picture 6](../images/dp-300-module-02-lab-10.png)

-1. Click the **Create** button
+1. Click the **Create** button.

 1. On the **Create SQL Database** page, select the following options on the **Basics** tab and then click **Next: Networking**.